Robust-Autonomous-Systems-Laboratory/open-lidar-evaluation/README.md

 ### Calculating Range Statistics from CSV Range Data

 Adjust the data filepaths for each lidar and each target range in the [processing.py](./post_collection_analysis/processing.py) script.
-This script needs to be ran for each target distance for each experiment trial.
-Calcuate range statistics with:
+This script needs to be run for each target distance for each experiment trial.
+Note that multiple trials for each lidar and target range combination are required for statistics calculation.
+Calculate range statistics with:

 ```
 $ cd ~/catkin_ws/src/open-lidar-evaluation/post_collection_analysis